-Artificial deposits of industrial waste or shale found on the site shall be removed and disposed off as directed by the Engineer.
-Should any particular deposits consist of or contain material which in the opinion of the Engineer is suitable for incorporation in fills, all such material shall be used accordingly and deposited in layers and compacted as specified.
+Artificial deposits of industrial waste found on the site shall be removed and disposed off in an approved tip / controlled landfill identified by the Contractor and approved by the Local Authorities and in accordance with National Environment Management Authority (NEMA) regulations .
+Should any particular deposits consist of or contain material which in the opinion of the Engineer is suitable for pipeline trench backfilling, all such material shall be used accordingly and deposited in layers and compacted as specified.
 The prices entered in the Bill of Quantities for the excavation of the material shall include loading, transportation, disposal and compaction of same as and where directed.